 Founding director and owner of O2 Active, Caitlin has over 18 years experience in the health and fitness industry.

 Caitlin has a Bachelor of Science (Exercise and Health Science) degree from the University of Western Australia, and is an Accredited Exercise Physiologist (AEP) through Exercise Sports Science Australia (ESSA).
-She then went on to train in Flow-Yoga in 2005 and completed further studies at the Byron Yoga Centre in 2011 and her Yin Yoga Teacher Training in 2020.
+She then went on to train in Pilates in 2003, Flow-Yoga in 2005 and completed further studies at the Byron Yoga Centre in 2011 and her Yin Yoga Teacher Training in 2020.

 Her key areas of expertise include fitness, weight loss, sport specific programming, rehabilitation and management of chronic pain and medical conditions, health and lifestyle interventions and preventions, safe pregnancy fitness and post-natal rehabilitation.